Tinkerpad-Software/USB-HID-Keycodes-German/README.md

 # USB-HID-Keycodes German
 Overview of all USB HID Keycodes of an ISO-105 German Keyboard.
-This is by no means a complete list of all Keycodes, only those that are directly needed to create a fully working ISO-105 compatible keyboard with your own microcontroller.
+This is by no means a complete list of all HID Codes, only those that are directly needed to create a fully working ISO-105 compatible keyboard with your own microcontroller.

 ##### I couldn't fully verify every keycode yet.
 If you have found a discrepancy please open an issue